 - Garnish with fresh berries.

 Chocolate Trifle Recipe Tips

 - Using convenience products makes this dessert a snap!
 But you can certainly make every single ingredient layer from scratch if you want.
 Have a favorite chocolate cake or brownie recipe?
 Use it!
 Want to make homemade whipped cream instead of whipped topping?
 Go for it!
 Prefer homemade chocolate cookies over Oreos?
 No problem.

 - A regular glass bowl works if you don’t own a stemmed trifle bowl.
 Trifle bowls are usually tall, though, so if you opt to use a glass bowl, I recommend dividing the ingredients in thirds, instead of half, so you still get those gorgeous layers.

 - You can convert the trifle into individual parfaits, too.
 If you want to do that, divide your ingredients into however many servings you are making.
 Then divide each one of those servings in two, to create the layers.

-Simple Steps to make this Chocolate Trifle
+How to Make Chocolate Trifle

 - Thaw the whipped topping (or make whipped cream and keep refrigerated until you’re ready to assemble.)